devolksbank/AWS-IoT-Fresh-Cloud-Coffee/README.md

 > Modern electronics are great.
 They do have a disappointing downside however: they tend to break.
 > A lot.
 Here at de Volksbank, we are currently asking users of coffee machines, printers, etc. to report broken systems in a system or by calling support.
-> While this generally works fine, the worst moment to ask someone to make a phonecall is 9 in the morning when he didn't have his coffee yet.
+> While this generally works fine, the worst moment to ask someone to make a phone call is 9 in the morning when they didn't have their coffee yet.
 > To make the process even simpler and quicker, we wanted to automate the process even further.
 > Now coffee machines and printers can include a simple dedicated button which takes care of everything.
 > Pushing it activates a function in the cloud which notifies the right people that a machine is defect,